ECB could end bond buys this year: Weidmann

 Reiterating previous comments, Weidmann said market expectations for a hike next year were “not completely unrealistic”.

-“One thing seems clear to me: monetary normalization in the euro area will take a long time,” Weidmann added.
+“One thing seems clear to me: monetary normalisation in the euro area will take a long time,” Weidmann added.
 “Monetary policy will remain very expansive even after the end of net bond purchases.”

 Even as growth looks robust, inflation, the key indicator for the ECB, remains muted.
 Data on Tuesday showed German price growth underperformed expectations in February as it eased to a 15-month low.